 The water-based finish of Wolman 360349 Outdoor Furniture Paint is ideal for covering weathered wood.
 It shields outdoor furnishings from precipitation and snow.
 Moreover, it will prevent the growth of mold and decay on the exterior of your home.

 When it comes to providing a good conceal from the elements, this exterior paint is thicker than the competition.
-It’s one of the thickest finishes we’ve used, but it dries touch dry in a couple of hours.
+It’s one of the thickest finishes I’ve used, but it dries touch dry in a couple of hours.

 Generally, you can cover 20 square feet with 1 quart.
 To achieve the best results, you should use two coats and wait 24 hours before applying the second.

-What We Like
+What I Like

-- Good coverage
+- It offers good coverage

-- UV protection
+- It's formulated with UV protection

-What We Don't Like
+What I Don't Like

-- Not that many colors available
+- There are not that many color options available

-- Best for low-traffic areas
+- It's ideal for low-traffic areas

 3. KILZ Siding, Fence, and Barn Paint

-What We Like
+What I Like

-- Extremely durable
+- It is extremely durable

-- Good coverage
+- The coverage is good

-What We Don't Like
+What I Don't Like

-- It takes time to apply
+- It requires more time to apply

 4. Eco Advance Wood Siloxane Waterproofer

 This water-based product provides a uniform appearance and safeguards against the damaging effects of water, de-icing salt, stains, pool chemicals, oil, mold, and mildew.
-If you want to waterproof wood for bathroom floors, walls, etc., this is a good choice.
+If you want to waterproof wood for bathroom floors, walls, etc., this is also a good choice.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

-- Best in low-traffic areas
+- It works best in in low-traffic areas

 - It requires multiple coats